howuski/katacoda-scenarios/docker101-python/intro.md

 In this scenario, you will learn how to create a docker image of a simple _Hello World_ application written in Python, you will then run this docker image as a container.
-It will explain the essential aspects to build a container from scratch.
+The demo will explain the essential aspects to build a container from scratch.

 Some advantages of a container are: